-Preschool teachers report little knowledge in the field of content and in addition they feel they lack skills for teaching science to young children.
+The surveyed preschool teachers reported having little knowledge in the field of science in terms of content, and feel they lack skills for teaching science to young children.
 The results are consistent with the findings of others (Spektor-Levy et al., 2011; Yagmur-Kolcu & Öztuna-Kaplan, 2020) which indicate that only a minority of teachers feel confident about their personal knowledge in the sciences.
-The Preschool teachers themselves explain this by lack of proper training during their studies, and afterwards.
-Like researchers, they assume that effective professional development will lead to a significant improvement in the sense of comfort in teaching science (Greenfield et al., 2009; Visone, 2009; Spektor-Levy et al., 2011).
-This is supported by the works (Piasta et al., 2015; Furtado, 2010) which shows that professional training in science greatly advanced science teaching in Preschools.
-Such advanced training makes it possible to provide teachers with the confidence and knowledge required to teach science in Preschools according to principles that encourage the degree of research in which children perform experimental science activities (Andersson & Gullberg, 2014)).
-Proffesional training can also promote cooperation with other educators and thus overcome another difficulty noted by the Preschool teachers.
+The preschool teachers said they did not receive proper training during their studies, or afterwards.
+They asserted that effective professional development would lead to a significant improvement in their sense of confidence in teaching science, reflecting the findings of previous research indicating that professional training in science greatly advanced science teaching in preschools (Furtado, 2010; Greenfield et al., 2009; Piasta et al., 2015; Spektor-Levy et al., 2011; Visone, 2009).
+Such advanced training provides teachers with the confidence, knowledge, and principles that are necessary for them to teach science and perform science experiments in preschools in a way that is appropriate to children of that age (Andersson & Gullberg, 2014).
+Professional training can also promote cooperation with other educators and thus overcome another difficulty noted by the surveyed teachers.

-Another problem manifested by Preschool teachers is the lack of teaching materials and equipment for scientific research.
-At the same time, the Preschool teachers themselves say that they choose to purchase non scientific tools for the class.
-It may be that strengthening teachers' positive attitudes toward science teaching, as part of their training process, will encourage them to devote more resources to purchasing scientific aids and equipment.
-The Preschool teachers' ask to be more exposed to the education national publications and meet the מדריכים for scientific work in the Preschool so to establish a more positive attitude towards teaching science.
+Another problem expressed by the surveyed teachers is the lack of teaching materials and equipment for scientific research.
+They said that they often use non-scientific tools to teach these lessons.
+It may be that strengthening teachers’ positive attitudes toward science teaching, as part of their training process will encourage them to devote more resources to purchasing scientific aids and equipment.
+The preschool teachers asked for greater exposure to the Department of Education’s national publications and to meet professional trainers for scientific work in the preschool, in order to establish a more positive attitude towards teaching science.

-One of the limitations of this study is that it is conducted on a small scale of Preschool teachers teaching in the south of the country.
+One of the limitations of this study is that it is conducted among a small sample of preschool teachers teaching in the south of the country.

-In conclusion, this study paints a complex picture that shows a gap between the desire of Preschool teachers to teach science and their recognition of the importance of the field, and the way in which they express this desire in their work.
-The factors that create this gap must be reduced so that the positions of the gardeners do not remain merely a statement.
+In conclusion, this study shows a gap between the desire of preschool teachers to teach science and their recognition of the importance of the field on the one hand, and the way in which this is manifest in their work in the classrooms.
+The factors that create this gap must be reduced so that the positions stated by the preschool teachers do not remain mere words.

-The main recommendations arising from this study regarding the promotion of the application of S&T program in Preschools are as follows:
+The main recommendations arising from this study regarding the promotion and application of S&T program in preschools are as follows:

-A. Conducting extensive training for Preschool teachers in order to impart the contents of the program and its goals and even more broadly to impart the field of scientific content, b.
-Update the staff in the Ministry of Education in order to address recommended schedules and its integration with other core programs in the Preschool, c.
-Equipment preschools with teaching materials and laboratory equipment for scientific research, as required by the program, d.
-Establishment of networks for professional advancement and social support of Preschool teachers, in which professional training will be held on scientific and other topics.
-Networks of this type will promote teaching in Preschools in general and science teaching in particular the benefit of the preschool children, the citizens of tomorrow.
+First, extensive training should be conducted for preschool teachers in order to explain the contents and goals of the Ministry of Education’s S&T program in specific and the field of science in general.
+Second, the staff in the Ministry of Education should be updated in order to address recommended schedules and integration of the S&T program with other core programs in the preschool.
+Third, preschool teachers should be provided with appropriate teaching materials and equipment for conducting scientific research activities, as required by the program.
+Fourth, networks for professional advancement and social support of preschool teachers should be established, through which professional training will be held on scientific education and other topics.
+Networks of this type will promote teaching in preschools in general and science teaching in particular.
+Such improvement will benefit the preschool children -- the next generation of citizens.

 Bibliography